Recently I was asked to try out and review some really cool tools for light painting – call appropriately, Light Painting Brushes.

 Opaque Light Writers

 The next brush we tried out was the Opaque Light Writers, see below.
-They each have a coloured gel inside and a white end.
+They each have a colored gel inside and a white end.
 So they glow in the color without producing a sharp light.
 But are also smaller, and make less wave or ribbon type looks than the swords.

 Notice we also got a ghost of one of our light painters on the building which is kind of fitting for a ghost town image, don’t you think?
 That happened because he likely stood in one place for too much of the image, and he was between the light source and the building – making a silhouette of himself.